a day in a life of our movers

 Do you want me to go on?
 Are you sure?
-Might get emotional… I mean it – could be tears 🙂
+Might get emotional… I mean it – there could be tears 🙂

 Home sweet home

-Getting home after a full day working hard is just great, shower feels so good and one of us (there is 3 of us in the flat – best friends really) make dinner, my speciality is an omelette hahaha no kidding, I make a killer tofu salad….
-Hahaha, kidding again, Cosmin (logistics manager) is trying to get us all to be vegetarian ….we just smile and shake our heads like we agree, mean ol’ boss this guy.
+Getting home after a full day working hard is just great, the shower feels so good and one of us (there are 3 of us in the flat – best friends really) makes dinner, my speciality is an omelette hahaha no kidding, I make a killer tofu salad….
+Hahaha, kidding again, Sylvia (logistics manager) is trying to get us all to be vegetarian ….we just smile and shake our heads like we agree, mean ol’ boss this girl.
 So anyway, back to our subject of making dinner, my speciality is pasta with meatballs!
 Boom!
 I bet you couldn’t guess that it’s evening now, Marco just came back with the beer (the case that the client gave us today…the guy drinks Budweiser – can you believe this???
 British??
 Drinking bud???
 The world is going to hell after all) and the pasta is ready, the game is on and there we are, a day in the life of an M25 Mover.